 - To freeze: Allow the peach dessert to cool completely, then place in an airtight container.
 Freeze for up to 2 months.
 Note that the crumble topping may not be as crunchy after freezing, thawing, and reheating (though still delicious!).

 Serve warm peach crumble with a scoop of vanilla ice cream or a dollop of freshly whipped cream.
-We love the contrast of temperatures from the warm, sweet fruit and cool, creamy ice cream!
+I love the contrast of temperatures from the warm, sweet fruit and cool, creamy ice cream!

 Substitutions and Variations